richardatval/www.yesproject.org/what-you-can-do/experience-the-world-of-digital-media.md

 ### When can I get started?

-YES Media 9-week course start on:
+YES Media 9-week course start on:}

 - 30 January 2017
 - 24 April 2017
 - 17 July 2017